18126014/LaPetiteCuisine/README.md

 # PROJECT: La Petite Cuisine

-Daily food page published by the founders of LePetiteCuisine.
+Daily food page published by the founders of LaPetiteCuisine.
 Most recipes use whole foods and are double-tested in real home kitchens.

 ## About us